St. Francis Dam: Investigation

-There were at least a dozen separate investigations into the disaster.
+There were at least a dozen investigations into the disaster.
 With unprecedented speed, eight of these had begun by the weekend following the collapse.
-Almost all of these involved investigative panels of prominent engineers and geologists.
-The more notable of these groups and committees were those sponsored by Governor C. C. Young, headed by A. J. Wiley, the renowned dam engineer and consultant to the U.S. Bureau of Reclamation's Boulder (Hoover) Dam Board; the Los Angeles City Council, which was chaired by the Chief of the Reclamation Service, Elwood Mead; the Los Angeles County coroner, Frank Nance, and Los Angeles County District Attorney Asa Keyes.
+Almost all involved investigative panels of prominent engineers and geologists.
+The more notable of these groups and committees were those sponsored by Governor C. C. Young, headed by A. J. Wiley, the renowned dam engineer and consultant to the U.S. Bureau of Reclamation's Boulder (Hoover) Dam Board; the Los Angeles City Council, which was chaired by the chief of the Reclamation Service, Elwood Mead; Los Angeles County coroner Frank Nance, and Los Angeles County District Attorney Asa Keyes.
 Others were convened: the Water and Power Commissioners started their own inquiry, as did the Los Angeles County Board of Supervisors, who hired J. B. Lippincott.
-The Santa Clara River Protective Association employed the geologist and Stanford University professor emeritus, Dr. Bailey Willis, and eminent San Francisco Civil Engineer and past president of the American Society of Civil Engineers, Carl E. Grunsky.
+The Santa Clara River Protective Association employed the geologist and Stanford University professor emeritus, Dr. Bailey Willis, and eminent San Francisco civil engineer and past president of the American Society of Civil Engineers, Carl E. Grunsky.
 There were still others, such as the state railroad commission and several political entities who only sent investigators or representatives.

-Although they were not unanimous on all points, most commissions quickly reached their respective conclusions.
-The governor's commission met on March 19 and submitted their 79-page report to the governor on March 24, five days later, and only eleven days after the collapse.
+Although they were not unanimous on all points, most commissions quickly reached their conclusions.
+The governor's commission met on March 19 and submitted their 79-page report to the governor on March 24, only eleven days after the collapse.
 Although this may have been sufficient time to answer what they had been directed to determine, they had been deprived of the sworn testimony at the coroner's inquest, which was scheduled to be convened March 21, the only inquiry that took into consideration factors other than geology and engineering.

 The need for immediate answers was understandable, having its roots in the Swing–Johnson Bill in Congress.
 This bill, which had first been filed in 1922, and failed to be voted on in three successive Congresses, was again before Congress at the time.
 This bill ultimately provided the funding for constructing the Hoover Dam.
-Supporters and responsible leaders alike realized the jeopardy in which the bill then stood.
+Supporters and responsible leaders alike realized the jeopardy in which the bill stood.
 Although the water and electricity from the project were needed, the idea of the construction of such a massive dam of similar design, which would create a reservoir seven hundred times larger than the St. Francis, did not sit well with many in light of the recent disaster and the devastation.
-The bill was passed by Congress, and signed into law by President Coolidge on December 21, 1928.
+The bill was passed by Congress and signed into law by U.S. President Calvin Coolidge on December 21, 1928.